antoinehonore/antoinehonore.github.io/content/blog/gumbel_softmax.md

 This means that the output is the discretization, and the gradient  with respect to the input is the gradient of the softmax operation with respect to its input.
 Problem solved then, we have the operation we wanted.

+# Gumbel-softmax also allows to sample in a differentiable way
 This is only part of the story.
 The Gumbel-softmax operation is a way to *sample* one-hot encoded vectors in \(d\) dimensions that are differentiable wrt to the weights of the discrete distributions.